chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 You should already have a trained model from running end-to-end testing in your CI pipeline.
-You can set up your pipeline to upload the trained model to your Rasa server.
+You can set up your pipeline to upload the trained model to your Rasa server if you're happy with the CI results.
 If you're using Rasa X, you can also make an `API call <https://rasa.com/docs/rasa-x/api/rasa-x-http-api/#tag/Models/paths/~1projects~1{project_id}~1models~1{model}~1tags~1{tag}/put>`_ to tag the uploaded model as ``production`` (or whichever `deployment environment <https://rasa.com/docs/rasa-x/enterprise/deployment-environments/#>`_ you want to deploy it to).